cbhacks/CrashEdit/README.md

  * Texture chunks are no longer labeled with their CID
  * New chunks are created with invalid CID 0
  * When chunks are deleted, the CID's of chunks afterward are not adjusted
+ * New generalized "Delete" menu item (the one with red X icon) also appears on entities, but does not properly update entity count, draw lists, etc.

 ### Other changes